cslarsen/dna-traits/README.md

 seconds to read a million SNPs --- I've also seen some parsers take up to 8 seconds.

-*This one* consistently lands on a mere 0.16 seconds on _my_ machine.
+*This one* consistently lands on a mere 0.16 seconds on _my_ machine (UPDATE:
+On a newer machine with Xeon CPUs, it takes 0.07 seconds!).
 It's so fast is because it memory maps the file and always scans forward --- every byte in the file is only ever touched once.
 To top it off, I'm using the Google dense hash map for storing SNPs by RSID, which is extremely fast.